Skip to main content

 The Appeal of The Wicker Man

 2013 marks the 40th anniversary of the The Wicker Man's original release.
-In celebration of this and continuing its project to conserve, restore and release for future generations the best of Classic British cinema, STUDIOCANAL announced its intention to release the most complete version of the film possible.
-The now widely lauded film was released with minimal promotion in 1973 as second feature of a double bill with Don’t Look Now.
+In celebration of this, and continuing its project to conserve, restore and release for future generations the best of Classic British cinema, STUDIOCANAL announced its intention to release the most complete version of the film possible.
+The now widely lauded film was released with minimal promotion in 1973 as the second feature of a double bill with Don’t Look Now.
 The version exhibited to audiences was significantly shorter than director Robin Hardy's original vision.
-In what has now become an apocryphal episode in British film history, the negatives disappeared from storage at Shepperton Studios, were then allegedly used as landfill in the construction of the nearby M4 motorway, and are considered lost forever.
+In what has now become an apocryphal episode in British film history, the negatives disappeared from storage at Shepperton Studios, and were then allegedly ended up in a landfill, lost forever.

 STUDIOCANAL General Manager UK Home Entertainment John Rodden adds: "The Wicker Man is not only a great horror film; it is a true classic that grows in stature as the years pass.
 We’re now appealing to the public to help us create the most definitive version possible.”